worflor/woflo-petsplus-mod/README.md

 <h1 align="center">Pets+</h1>
 <h3 align="center">dev-0.93-stable-backends</h3>
-<h4 align="center">next: slowly getting systems in place to eventually add **pick mes**</h4>
+<h4 align="center">next: stabler backends</h4>

 ---

 <p align="center">
   For those who wish their minecraft pet could do more... be more...
 FEEL more.
   <br>
-  <strong>Mod is VERY in development.
-Pet component needs stablization before release.</strong>
+  <strong>Mod is **NOT** officially released / out of development.</strong>
 </p>

 ---

 ### What you'll notice
-- Natures act as the personality/vibe, emotions flare in the moment, moods linger in the background.
+- Realtime fluctuations in your pet's mood; shifting through the stimulus its exposed to throughout its environment and interactions.
+- Natures act like baseline *personalities*, adding quirks to your pets moods and stats.
-- Roles and little unlocks grow as you adventure, explore, and keep pets close.
+- Levels unlocks grow as you adventure, explore, and keep pets close.
+- Roles allow your pet to fulfill... roles!
 - Memories and stories are tracked.
-Not for progression, but for immersion.

 Curious how each layer fits together?
 The [feature docs](docs/features/_readme.md) is your friend.